un-def/ptl/README.md

 The order of precedence, from highest to lowest:

-* the command line options
+* the command line option
 * the `PIP_COMPILE_TOOL` variable
 * the `tool` setting in the `[tool.ptl.compile]` table
 * the `PIP_TOOL` variable